queenisabaer/wishlist/README.md

 <details>
 <summary> Click here to see the testing table for User Stories</summary>
 <br>
-The following user stories have been integrated into the application.<br>

 | **User Story** | **Acceptance Criteria** | **Was achieved as follows** |
 |:---|:---|:---|